-Wheatland has little flexibility to change this, because CEQA specifies procedures that local jurisdictions must observe in reviewing the impacts of development projects.
+Wheatland's processing and permit procedures are reasonable and comparable to those in other California communities.
+The permit process only increases in complexity and duration when the circumstances of individual projects warrant extra consideration on the part of local staff and officials.
+Which is especially true of the environmental review component of the process, yet Wheatland has little flexibility to change this, because CEQA specifies procedures that local jurisdictions must observe in reviewing the impacts of development projects.
 Projects that are permitted, and not subject to CEQA or a discretionary approval, could typically be approved as soon as 30 days upon notification of application completeness.
 A multi-family development that is permitted by right, and only requires Planning Commission approval for site plan and architectural review could typically be approved as soon as 60 days upon notification of application completeness.
 City of Wheatland staff is able to process an application as fast as State planning laws allow for permit approvals for a development project, and is not considered a potential constraint on housing supply and affordability.

-3.1.6 Building Codes and Enforcement
+3.1.6 BUILDING CODES AND ENFORCEMENT